 You'll need to add a function to your command by saying mycommand.func = myfunction.
-This function should take the following parameters: lib (a beets Library object), config (a ConfigParser object containing the configuration values), and opts and args (command-line options and arguments as returned by Option-Parser.parse\args).
+This function should take the following parameters: lib (a beets Library object) and opts and args (command-line options and arguments as returned by OptionParser.parse_args).